code-423n4/2023-10-wildcat/README.md

 These market tokens are _rebasing_ so as to always be redeemable at parity for an asset that is in the reserves of a market - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
 The interest rate compounds every time a non-static call is made to the market contract and the scale factor is updated.

+Withdrawals are initiated by any address that holds the `WithdrawOnly` or `DepositAndWithdraw` roles (and a non-zero amount of the appropriate market token) placing a withdrawal request.
+If there are any assets in reserve, market tokens will be burned 1:1 to move them into a 'claimable withdrawals pool', at which point the assets transferred will cease accruing interest.
+At the conclusion of a withdrawal cycle (a market parameter set at deployment), assets in the claimable withdrawals pool can be claimed by the lender, subject to pro-rata dispersal if the amount requested for withdrawal by all lenders exceeds the amount in the pool.

+Withdrawal request amounts that could not be honoured in a given cycle because of insufficient reserves are batched together, marked as 'expired' and enter a FIFO withdrawal queue.
+Non-zero withdrawal queues impact the reserve ratio of a market: any assets subsequently deposited by the borrower will be immediately routed into the pending withdrawal pool until there are sufficient assets to fully honour all expired withdrawals.

 [TODO: Complete]

 ## Links